tmbern/tmbern.github.io/_posts/2020-06-26-Bayes Classifier.md

         return subsets
         ```
- this method takes an input of two arrays; 1) the features that we want to use to predict the target class, and 2) the target class for each observation, and returns a subseted dictionary where the keys of the dictionary are the unique target classes from the target array, and the values is a list of observations from the feature arrays, that correspond to the given target class.
+This method takes an input of two arrays; 1) the features that we want to use to predict the target class, and 2) the target class for each observation, and returns a subseted dictionary where the keys of the dictionary are the unique target classes from the target array, and the values is a list of observations from the feature arrays, that correspond to the given target class.
+By having the observations separated by class type will allow us to get the mean and standard deviation for each feature in our dataset.
+This is the information that we will need in order to calculate the probability that a given feature occurs given a specific class.
+In this method we are also getting the frequency that each target class occurs.
+This is saved as an attribute that we can call later when calculating the probability.